cicasiano/capstone-hr-analytics/README.md

 ```
 pip install Flask
 ```
-For a more installation details you can read the installation [document](https://flask.palletsprojects.com/en/2.2.x/installation/#install-flask).
+For more installation details you can read the installation [document](https://flask.palletsprojects.com/en/2.2.x/installation/#install-flask).

 ## AWS Container Services
 We utilized AWS services to deploy our application.
 Other services are available but if this is your first time using AWS services we recommend this git repo for deploying a Flask Docker Image to an AWS container service.